 // now connect ...

-Comparing this sample made for a serial Modem with the one for TCP/IP or ISDN shows how effectiv it is to have a portable API!
+Comparing this sample made for a serial Modem with the one for TCP/IP or ISDN shows how effective it is to have a portable API!

 File Transfer Protocols

 SuperCom provides reliable and high speed file transfer protocols.
-These protocols are widely used and supported by many third party applications.
-SuperCom supports the ZMODEM, KERMIT, YMODEM/BATCH, YMODEM, XMODEM-1K, XMODEM, XMODEM/CRC and ASCII protocol.
-The most powerful among these protocols is ZMODEM.
-The ZMODEM protocol includes important features like "crash recovery", 32bit CRC and "batch file transfer".
-KERMIT is very similar.
+These protocols are widely used and supported by many third party applications (e.g. ZMODEM, YMODEM/BATCH, YMODEM, YMODEM-G, XMODEM-1K, XMODEM, XMODEM/CRC, KERMIT, Extended XMODEM and ASCII).

 A file transfer is very easy started by one function.
 The protocol then triggers events to inform about status and other usefull protocol information.
-Events are received by a so called InfoProc*.
-The InfoProc is optional but very handy in many situation e.g. to receive progress information, to cancel a file transfer.
-A protocol like ZMODEM or YMODEM/BATCH can receive many files within on session.
-The InfoProc will provide such information.
+Events are received by a so called OnFile function.
+The OnFile function is optional but very handy in many situation e.g. to receive progress information, to cancel a file transfer.
+When SuperCom uses a protocol like ZMODEM or YMODEM/BATCH it can receive many files within on session.
+The OnFile will provide such information.

 {